SSWConsulting/SSW.Rules.Content/rules/less-is-more/rule.md

 ::: good
 ![Figure: Good example - Event information have fewer highlights](home-page-good-example-v2.jpg)
 :::

+### Applying "Less is more" to a stage a stage background

 ::: bad
 ![Figure: Bad example - Presenter with graphically busy background](rules/less-is-more/Jake-Presenting-before.jpg)